 Stimulus checks of $600 are coming — here's who will get one

-A second round of stimulus checks will soon be landing in the bank accounts of millions of Americans, thanks to the $900 billion economic relief package that Congressional leaders agreed to on December 20.
+A second round of stimulus checks will soon be landing in the bank accounts of millions of Americans, thanks to the $900 billion economic relief package that Congress passed Monday night.
 But there are some significant differences this round, including the amount: $600 per person, half of the $1,200 directed toward most adults in the first round of stimulus checks.

-Just days ago, it was unclear whether the stimulus package would even include another round of direct checks.
-But last-minute negotiations cleared the path for a second stimulus check, which consumer advocates have argued is much-needed as millions of Americans continue to struggle with lost wages and jobs amid the worsening coronavirus pandemic.
+Just days ago, it was unclear whether the stimulus package would even include another round of direct payments.
+But last-minute negotiations cleared the path for a second stimulus check, which consumer advocates have argued is much needed as millions of Americans continue to struggle with lost wages and jobs amid the worsening coronavirus pandemic.
+The bill now heads to the White House for the president's signature to become law.

-Even so, it's unclear whether the $600 checks will be enough to tide over families until COVID-19 vaccines are widely available and can relieve the economic pressures that have dampened consumer spending and the job market in 2020.
+Even so, the $600 checks may not be enough to tide over families who have suffered income or job losses since the pandemic shuttered the economy in March and caused unemployment to spike.
+Almost 6 in 10 consumers say they have suffered a financial hit due to the pandemic as of the end of November, according to a recent study from TransUnion, which also found that 40% of those households had been banking on the prospect of another stimulus check to help them pay their bills.

+"While the deal is months late and will likely fall short of what is needed to prevent a rough winter, it's better than nothing," wrote Gregory Daco, chief U.S. economist at Oxford Economics, in a December 21 research note.
+"It will help buffer the current economic slowdown and provide increased dynamism to the economy during the initial vaccine rollout phase."

 However, one group of people will receive more money in the second round of stimulus checks than the first: dependent children, who will receive the same $600 checks as adults, up from the $500 checks that children received through the Coronavirus Aid, Relief and Economic Security Act (or CARES Act) in the spring.